idaholab/EMRALD/emrald-docs/src/guide/Modeling/events.md

   #### Static Value Timer
   <img src="/images/Modeling/events/TimerStaticOptions.png" alt="Timer Static Options" width="500"/>

-  - **Time Span:** Enter the amount of model time to pass after entering this state before the event actions are triggered.
+  - **Duration:** Enter the amount of model time to pass after entering this state before the event actions are triggered.
 The first box is the number of days, the second is the number of hours, the third is the number of minutes, and the fourth is the number of seconds.
 Values can only be integers.

   #### Variable Value Timer
   <img src="/images/Modeling/events/TimerVarOptions1.png" alt="Timer Variable Options 1" width="500"/>